AlenaAts/Neighborhood-Map/README.md

 ## Service Workers

-To use the app with service workers run the app in production mode.
+To use the app with service workers run it in production mode.
 For that you need to run:

 * `npm run build`
 * `npm install -g serve`